Quality for Keeps: Steps to Success in Home Canning

 There are two main types of canners for home canning: boiling-water canners and pressure canners.
 Most hold seven quart jars or eight to nine pint jars.
 Small pressure canners hold four quart jars; some large pressure canners hold 18 pint jars in two layers, but only seven quart jars.
 Never use pressure saucepans with smaller-volume capacities for canning.

-You must process low-acid foods, like vegetables, meat, poultry and fish, in a pressure canner to prevent botulism, an often fatal type of foodborne illness.
-Although pressure canners may also be used for processing some acid foods, such as fruits, boiling water canners are recommended for this purpose because they are faster.
+You must process low-acid foods, such as vegetables, meat, poultry and fish, in a pressure canner to prevent botulism, an often fatal type of foodborne illness.
+Although pressure canners may also be used for processing some acid foods, such as fruits, boiling-water canners are recommended for this purpose because they are faster.

-Refer to MU publication GH1451, Quality for Keeps: Before You Start To Can, Learn The Basics, for more information on safe home canning.
+Please refer to MU Extension publication GH1451, Before You Start To Can, Learn The Basics, for more information on safe home canning.

 Boiling-water canners are made of aluminum or porcelain-covered steel.
-They have removable, perforated racks and fitted lids.
+They have removable perforated racks and fitted lids.
 The canner must be deep enough so that at least one inch of briskly boiling water will cover the tops of jars during processing.
 Boiling-water canners with ridged bottoms can be used only on a gas range.
 Boiling-water canners with flat bottoms can be used on either a gas or electric range.
-To ensure uniform processing of all jars with an electric range, the canner should be no more than four inches wider than the burner (meaning that when centered over the burner, the canner would overhang the burner by two inches all the way around).
+To ensure uniform processing of all jars with an electric range, the canner should be no more than 4 inches wider than the burner (meaning that when centered over the burner, the canner would overhang the burner by no more than 2 inches all the way around).

 Boiling-water canning step-by-step

-- Add more boiling water, if needed, so the water level is at least one inch above jar tops.
+- Add more boiling water, if needed, so the water level is at least 1 inch above jar tops.
 Do not pour directly on jar tops.